How to Cancel a Gap Insurance Policy and Get a Refund

 For this reason, gap insurance might be ideal for anybody who leases, has less than half of their loan paid off, or has a high interest rate on their car loan.

 Key takeaway GAP insurance covers the difference between the principal remaining on your loan and the actual cash value of your car is totaled.

-Should I cancel my gap coverage?
+Can I cancel gap insurance?

 Here’s how to get a better idea of when it is the right time to cancel your gap insurance.

-Yes to canceling if —
+Yes to canceling if:

 If the amount of loan you have left to pay off comes to less than your car is currently worth, it’s time to cancel your gap insurance policy.